All Episodes

 They haven't seen a document.

-He doesn't have a legislative fix right now to this, meaning Obama, but because there's a there's a bill in the House.
+He doesn't have a legislative fix right now to this, meaning Obama, because there's a bill in the House.

 He's endorsed Senator Reed's bill.